 Fall 2017, 8 week CCT class series offered through the Center for the Child and Family Well-being (CCFW) at University of WA.
 Tuesday evenings, October 3rd through November 21st, 2017, 6:00-8:00 pm.
 Registration open at CCFW website: CCFW

 CCT classes are offered each quarter to health care providers at Providence Everett Campus.
+Next session starts Thursday Sept 28th, and runs for 8 weeks through November 16th.
+3:00-5:00pm.
+Colby Campus location.
 For further information or to inquire re registering for the upcoming fall session, please contact Diane Hetrick.

 Meeting with Thupten Jinpa and my CCT colleagues in Portland, Spring 2015

 The Power of Mindful Resilience – Cultivating Compassion for Life